imshrish64/Customer-Orders-AI-Recommendations-/README.md

 Note
 -------------------------------------------------------------------------------------------------
-I have used GPT for vibe coding and do the assignment within the respective time.
+I have also taken help from GPT and do the assignment within the respective time.
 If you want me to explain the production-grade implementation I can do I have done in our previous projects, like how to integrate ServiceNow and zendesk api here and get the data from them and offer the service to customers.
 For any clarification, please reach out to me.Logs have not been added They can be added if you want.